matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 room.
 When the homeserver does not yet know about the room it cannot do this directly.
-Instead, it must take a longer multi-stage handshaking process by which it first selects a remote homeserver which is already participating in that room, and uses it to assist in the joining procss.
+Instead, it must take a longer multi-stage handshaking process by which it first selects a remote homeserver which is already participating in that room, and uses it to assist in the joining process.
 This is the remote join handshake.

 This handshake involves the homeserver of the new member wishing to join (referred to here as the "joining" server), the directory server hosting the